tez-capital/docs.tez.capital_content/en/tezbox/tutorials/configuration.md

 TezBox is commonly used in CI pipelines.
 If you can estimate the expected duration of a specific test and want to prevent CI from getting stuck, you can use the `--timeout=<duration>` option to limit how long the instance runs.
 Supported units: `s` (seconds), `m` (minutes), `h` (hours).
 In case of a timeout, the container exits with an exit code of `2`.

-> The timeout specifies how long the sandbox runs, excluding the bootstrap duration.
+> **ℹ️ INFO:** The timeout specifies how long the sandbox runs, excluding the bootstrap duration.

 ### Logs